verhas/javageci/DOCUGEN.md

 Code generators usually work alone without the aid of other generators.
 Snippet handling generators are different.
 They cooperate heavily.
-In this case it has the consequence that there has to be a specific order how these generators are executed.
+In this case, it has the consequence that there has to be a specific order of how these generators are executed.
 It is obvious that we cannot trim the lines of the snippets eliminating the tabbing on the left side of the lines if they were not collected yet.
 Also trimming is not possible when the lines were already numbered.
-In this case the order is fairly obvious.
+In this case, the order is fairly obvious.

-In other cases the ordering may not be so simple and obvious.
+In other cases, the ordering may not be so simple and obvious.
 We may need to delete certain lines from a code sample and want to number the lines so that the text can reference the individual code lines in the explanation.
-In this case numbering comes after the deletetion of certain lines.
+In this case, numbering comes after the deletion of certain lines.
 A different code sample, however, needs to number the lines first and then delete the lines that we do not want in the documentation.
 That way the numbering follows the numbering of the